J-Lmb/Web-Dev_Zaio_DeliverableW3/README.md

 Step 17: Create a Schema and a model based on that Schema

 Step 18: Create an dummy item and save it in DB

+Step 19: Update your POST, GET and DELETE